-Where you have given your consent or where we have a justifiable reason for doing so (and are permitted to do so by law) we will use your information to let you know about our other products and services that may be of interest to you and we may contact you to do so by email.
-At any moment you can unsubscribe by either emailing us directly at email@example.com or by clicking the button in the newsletter.
+Where you have given your consent and where we are permitted to do so by law, we will use your information to let you know about our other products and services that may be of interest to you.
+At any moment you can unsubscribe by either emailing us directly at email@example.com or by clicking the unsubscribe button in the newsletter.

-We will not retain your information for any longer than we think is necessary.
+We will not retain your information for any longer than we deem necessary.

 When determining the relevant retention periods, we will take into account factors including:

 our contractual obligations and rights in relation to the information involved;

 - legal obligation(s) under applicable law to retain data for a certain period of time;